nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 1. Mode of sorting must either be ```lh``` (low to high) or ``` hl``` (high to low)
 2. Minimum price, maximum price and category filters are optional
 3. Minimum and Maximum price must be more than 0
-4. Minimum price must be less than maximum price
+4. Minimum price must be less than maximum price, and both are in range form 0 to 10000
 5. Category number must be an integer

 Example of usage: ```sort-items /mode lh /min 1 /max 5```